Installation and Setup

 Then succinctly summarize Root Causes in this section of your A3 Report.

-If your identification of root causes is even slightly incorrect,
+If your identification of root causes is even slightly incorrect, then your countermeasures will be even more incorrect.

 Perhaps link to the Root Cause Fishbone Diagram